Golf Course Health & Safety Information

 CARE MUST BE TAKEN AT ALL TIMES TO AVOID ACCIDENTS OR INJURIES TO ONESELF AND TO OTHER PLAYERS, STAFF AND OFFICIALS.

-All accidents MUST be reported to the Secretary or the Competition Official on duty for entry into the Accident Book.
+All accidents MUST be reported to the Club Manager or the Competition Official on duty for entry into the Accident Book.

 Lutterworth Golf Club, Rugby Road, Lutterworth, Leics., LE17 4HN